A strong applicant has maximized their undergraduate experience. Here are some suggestions:

 Research potential scholarships and fellowships and begin the application process early.

-Take advantage of research opportunities or creative projects with faculty or outside the college.
+Take advantage of research opportunities or creative projects with faculty or outside our University.

 What are your goals, what have you accomplished?
 Think about getting from “HERE” to “THERE”.